Knee Aspiration – Removing Fluid from a Knee Joint

 We are unable to aspirate the knee after a knee replacement.

 We cannot aspirate if you have had knee surgery recently and are still under the care of orthopaedics.

 What is actually aspirated?

-In some cases, the fluid aspirated may contain blood (haemarthrosis) or appear infected.
+Very rarely, the fluid aspirated may appear infected.
 In this case we will advise you on seeking medical attention for further investigations.

 What are the Benefits of Aspiration?

 Straight away patients typically report a feeling of relief in their knee.
 This is usually because the excess fluid puts a lot of hydrostatic pressure on the joint.
 Excess fluid also reduces movement.
 Imagine a swollen knee and you will know that the joint will be stiff.
 When the fluid is removed, the knee is able to bend further.
 Most patients report walking significantly better following an aspiration.

 Can I get this done on the NHS?